modern-management-company/ticketing-system/docs/general_manager.md

 5. Create new regular users and managers
 6. Access and view reports for all their managed properties

+## Console Access

+The system provides two separate consoles:

+1. **Management Console**: Accessible by managers, general managers, and super admins.
+Includes property and user management.
+2. **System Console**: Accessible only by super admins.
+Contains system-wide settings, history, email configuration, SMS configuration, and attachment settings.

+General Managers have enhanced privileges in the Management Console but cannot access the System Console.

 ## Hierarchy of Roles

 From highest to lowest permission level:

-1. **Super Admin**: Can access and manage everything in the system
+1. **Super Admin**: Can access and manage everything in the system, including both Management and System Consoles
-2. **General Manager**: Can manage multiple properties and their managers
+2. **General Manager**: Can manage multiple properties and their managers through the Management Console
-3. **Manager**: Can manage a specific property and its users
+3. **Manager**: Can manage a specific property and its users through the Management Console
 4. **User**: Basic access to create tickets and perform assigned tasks

 ## How to Promote a User to General Manager